finnndev/mobile_training/README.md

 # Switch between branches
 git checkout main
-git checkout login/your-name
+git checkout your_branch

 # Push your code to the remote repository
-git push origin login/your-name
+git push origin your_branch

 # Update your code from the remote repository
 git pull origin main